Skip to main content

 PreCheck lines tend to be shorter

 One reason is that standard security screenings require that travelers remove certain clothing and carry-on items.
-These processes vary from person to person but often create slower-moving and longer lines.
+These processes often result in longer lines.

 Security scans might be more comfortable